 Right now, it’s mid-summer, and you could swing a bat and hit a watermelon.
 They’re nearly everywhere and so easy to find at your local grocery stores, farmer’s markets, and even on in makeshift stalls along country lanes.
 So, really there is little excuse not to imbibe in this beautiful ice-cold creation.
 Or how about other melons too?
 While we’re at it, how about expanding on the melon theme and slicing up a mess of cantaloupe or honeydew?
 Melons are super refreshing and pair well with the ingredients found in a Moscow Mule.
 Doesn’t the watermelon look so good?!

 And like any solid cocktail recipe, you got to have the right ingredients, because the output is directly affected by the input.
 So, we used a solid vodka, Grey Goose.
 The delicious flavor of Dekuyper Watermelon Pucker, and one of my favorites, Fever Tree Ginger Beer, and we can’t pull off a respectable Moscow Mule without lime.
 But the fresh watermelon slices are what brings it all together!

 - Watermelon puck

 Grey Goose anyone?
-Start with a premium vodka, usually an ounce to an ounce and a half ounce pour is sufficient.
-Any more than that and who needs the rest of the ingredients?🍸
+Start with premium vodka, usually an ounce to an ounce, and a half-ounce pour is sufficient.
+Any more than that, and who needs the rest of the ingredients??

-I also look to our home herb garden for fresh flavors.
+I also look in our home herb garden for fresh flavors.
 The mint is running riot, but that’s okay because mint is often a common garnish in lots of our summertime cocktails.
 But don’t just stop at the mint, consider other herbs as well.
 Try other flavorful herbs like basil, sage, lavender, and rosemary or thyme.
-All of these herbs add unique flavor profiles which can liven and take your cocktails to the next level! 🍸
+All of these herbs add unique flavor profiles that can liven and take your cocktails to the next level! ?